makerdao/community/governance/votes/Executive vote - August 22, 2024.md

 If this executive proposal passes, the following **actions** will occur within the Maker Protocol:

 - The PSM state variables in the conduit contracts will be updated to MCD_LITE_PSM_USDC_A.
-- Migrate **all but 200 million USDC reserves** from PSM-USDC-A to LITE-PSM-USDC-A.
+- **All but 200 million USDC reserves** will be migrated from PSM-USDC-A to LITE-PSM-USDC-A.
 - PSM-USDC-A fees will be updated.
 - PSM-USDC-A DC-IAM parameters will be updated.
 - MCD_LITE_PSM_USDC_A `buf` will be increased.